 Gattani Outstanding Graduate Student Award

-(Nomination form and nominee's CV due April 12)
+Nomination form and nominee's CV due April 10.

 John A. Angold Graduate Engineering Scholarship

-Robert l-Jen And Sophia Shu-Kan Jung Graduate Scholarship in
+Robert l-Jen and Sophia Shu-Kan Jung Graduate Scholarship in Engineering for returning students

 Departments in the college generally provide financial support through assistantships for graduate students.
-These include the Graduate Research Assistantship, the Graduate Teaching Assistantship and fellowships.
+These include graduate research assistantships, graduate teaching assistantships and fellowships.
 Responsibilities of each of these may vary by department, source and amount of funding available.
-Assistanships are provided for a maximum of 20 hours per week (or 0.5 FTE) and all students with assistanships must be enrolled at K-State according to the rules of the graduate school.
+Assistantships are provided for a maximum of 20 hours per week (or 0.5 FTE) and all students with these must be enrolled at K-State according to the rules of the graduate school.

 Graduate Research Assistantship (GRA):